 However, considering aspects like the topography, geology and flood risk, Site G (in Lamu County) was avoided, because the cost of corrective engineering measures would increase the NPP Construction costs.
-Thus, Site B is the Preferred Site, followed by Site D.
+Thus, Site B (in Kilifi County) is the Preferred Site, followed by Site D (in Kwale County).